es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Then add an init function with the definition of your configuration:

     def __init__(self):
         self.exampleConfig = Configuration("path/to/your/bitfile.bit", EXAMPLE_ADDRESS, EXAMPLE_ADDRESS)

 Exchange the "path/to/your/bitfile.bit" with the actual path to your bitfile.
 This path has to be the absolute path to your bitfile.
 Relative path will lead to errors.

+All in all, your bitfile configuration should look like this:

+    from scripts.Configuration import Configuration

+    # define your address for your bitfiles
+    EXAMPLE_ADDRESS = 0x0

+    class BitfileConfigs:

+    exampleConfig = None

+    def __init__(self):
+        self.exampleConfig = Configuration("path/to/your/bitfile.bit", EXAMPLE_ADDRESS, EXAMPLE_ADDRESS)

 Now, create a new python file in your python scripts folder.
 Name it like "uploadExample", whereby you exchange "Example" with the name of your bitfile.
-Import SerialTest from serial_test like this:
+Import SerialTest from serial_test from the elastic node middleware code like this:

     from scripts.serial_test import SerialTest

 You have to import your bitfile configuration and port Configuration too.
-In this example these files are in the folder scripts and are named bitfileConfigs.py and portConfigs.py.
+In this example these files are in the folder myscripts and are named bitfileConfigs.py and portConfigs.py.
 The bitfileConfigs.py file has a class BitfileConfigs and the portConfigs.py file has a class Config.
 You have to change it to your own implementation which you implemented with the steps above.